Get Matched With Architecture Programs

 Potential Career Paths

 There are five basic types of architects (excluding landscape architecture and interior design).
-Within each career path there are multiple positions possible, depending on the size of the company in which you are employed.
-Here are the five types of architects, followed by specific architecture careers within each:
+Within each career path, there are multiple positions possible, depending on the size of the company in which you are employed.
+Here are the five types of architects and various career opptions:

 Residential Architect: